DeplovsBrothers/MaciloveBlogSourceCode/README.md

 where index is a list of all articles and content is one concrete article.

 # What features editor have
-* Realtime preview
+* Realtime preview.
-* Autosave
+* Autosave.
-* Formatting tags (they was made like stackoverflow.com formating tags)
+* Formatting tags (they was made like stackoverflow.com formating tags).
-* Drag'n'drop images to textarea to add them in your text (image will be load and when you save article will saved to image folder)
+* Drag'n'drop images to textarea to add them in your text (image will be load and when you save article will saved to image folder).
-* First row of textarea is a title of the article
+* First row of textarea is a title of the article.
 * Second row is subtitle.

 Text saved with tags to database
-pros: you have flexebility to change css/html as you want for every format element in the saved text
+pros: you have flexebility to change css/html as you want for every format element in the saved text.
 cons: you need to "decode" text from database to show the result html page.